Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 It is my feeling that the vitamins and other nutrients available in a raw diet are healthier for a dog.
 They have not been destroyed by high temperatures used in processing the premium diets.

-About the only people who have looked in to whether premium dog foods cause dogs to live longer are the dog owners and their veterinarians.
-The internet is full of anecdotal reports, like the woman with the 18 year old dog on Purina, the owner whose dog´s ear inflammation cleared up on high quality food, the breeder with long-living giants fed a cheap food.
+The only people who have looked into whether premium dog foods cause dogs to live longer are the dog owners and their veterinarians.
+The internet is full of anecdotal reports, like the woman with the 18-year-old dog on Purina, the owner whose dog´s ear inflammation cleared up on high-quality food, the breeder with long-living giants fed cheap food.
 How come we are trained to disregard anecdotal evidence?

 Is Anecdotal Evidence Enough?

 Anecdotes do not prove anything to me, not much more than asking a bunch of owners with dead dogs “what did you feed?”
 The anecdotal evidence may just be because of a coincidence, the dogs that die young on cheap food (or expensive food for that matter) are never mentioned, and no one compares one anecdote to another.
 The only way to be sure would be to take a large number of puppies of the same breeding, maintain them in the same environment, and really evaluate which food is best for their health.
 Doing that type of experiment has its own negative points though and it is doubtful any of the companies would want to take the risk.